-The Federal Pell Grant is a need-based grant that does not usually need to be repaid.
-It is available for students who have minimal resources and is calculated based on the need analysis resulting from filing the FAFSA.
-A student who has obtained a prior BA Degree does not qualify for the Pell Grant.
+The federal Pell Grant is a need-based grant that does not need to be repaid unless the student withdraws early from the semester.
+It is available for students who have minimal resources and is calculated based on FAFSA need analysis.
+A student who has obtained a prior B.A. degree does not qualify for the Pell Grant.

 What is Federal SEOG and am I eligible for it?

-FSEOG is the Federal Supplemental Educational Opportunity Grant awarded first to needy Pell recipients.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded to needy Pell Grant recipients.
 Funding is limited and awarded on a first-come first-serve basis.

 What loans are available and how do I apply for them?